zeekus/textfiles/pschism_build_document_with_spack.md

 ```

 ## PSCHISM specific information
+---

-# SNAFU with complier : Compile the pschism code -  A: Load the modules for the code building
+*SNAFU with complier : Compile the pschism code -  A: Load the modules for the code building*

 *verify that the compiler module is not loaded this will mess up the environment*
 echo $CXX - SNAFU - We don't want this.